mlsmall/Manging-Employee-Vacation-Requests/README.md

         return True
     return False
 ```
 The ```is_manager``` function checks if a given ID belongs to a manager.
-If the manager ID exists in the managers dictionary, it returns True; otherwise, it returns False.
+If the manager ID exists in the managers' dictionary, it returns True; otherwise, it returns False.
 ## 3. Employee API Endpoints:
 The following functions define endpoints for managing employee vacation requests: